We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 There’s a Disney Vacation Package option, with a hotel, park tickets, and more, but I found them a lot more expensive than buying everything separated so I didn’t dig into it.
 There are perks like you receive souvenirs, you get a restaurant reservation and more.
 See if they’re worth for you.

 The Fastpasses are the old-school time-slot printed paper passes and you can get only one per person at a time.
 You can get a second one after a certain time, so check your printed FastPass to see when you’re allowed to get another one.
+It only happens when it’ll take more than 3 hours or so from the time you got your Fastpass to the time of your ride.

 And if you don’t show up during your time-slot, you lose your FastPass, so make sure you’re there.

 * You’ll need everyone’s tickets to get FastPasses for everyone, but not everyone needs to be on the machines.
+You can take your party’s tickets while they line up somewhere.

 Tokyo Disneyland rides and food